yara33/N-HN/README.md

 # N-HN

-This project was built with Angular8 (client side) and ASP.NET Core 3.0 (server side) and it uses the HackerNews API (data)
+This project was built with Angular8 (client side) and ASP.NET Core 3.0 (server side).
+The App search for the Top Stories from Hacker News API and generate a page, it has a search functionality (implemented using Algolia - Search API https://hn.algolia.com/api) and it's hosted in Azure (https://hnwebapp.azurewebsites.net/)

 # HackerNewsAPI - ASP.NET Core 3.0 Web API